Jtgoyal/Hackfest_project/README.md

 # 🚀 AI-Powered Event Sentinel: Real-Time Sentiment Analysis

-A submission for **Hack</Fest '25** (Problem Statement 6).
+A submission for **HackFest '25** (Problem Statement 6).
 This project provides a real-time, AI-powered solution for monitoring attendee sentiment and detecting issues during live events.

 ---